 If there is widespread objection or support for a proposal, individual letters are more effective than a petition or a circular letter.
 This suggests people are properly concerned.

 If there are other groups who oppose the application, it may pay to pool resources.
-This is especially so with major development and it may be worthwhile forming an action group.
+This is especially so with major development and forming an action group may be worthwhile.

 Contact your local Borough councillor and let them know what you think.
 For Dumbleton Parish, the Borough Councillors are:

 On matters to be decided by the Development Control Committee, consider other forms of publicity for the application.
 Use the media, especially the local press.
-Making an issue out of an application is likely to make the Committee more aware of your point of view.
+Making an issue out of an application will likely make the Committee more aware of your point of view.

 You may attend the Committee meeting and may speak for or against a proposal